-A task system typically contains a set of tasks that at runtime generate sequences of jobs concurrently and a scheduler decides at each point in time which of the pending jobs to execute.
+A task system typically contains a set of tasks that at runtime concurrently generate sequences of jobs and a scheduler decides at each point in time which of the pending jobs to execute.
 We distinguish between two important classes of schedulers on preemptable uniprocessor systems:

 - Static priority schedulers.
 Tasks are ordered by priority.
 All jobs generated by a task of higher priority get precedence over jobs generated by tasks of lower priority. - Dynamic priority schedulers.
-Tasks are not ordered a priori; at runtime, the scheduler may choose freely which of the pending jobs to execute.
+Tasks are not ordered a priori; at runtime, when choosing one of the pending jobs to execute, the scheduler is not constrained to a static priority ordering between tasks.